AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/CAEXFileStatisticService/README.md

 CAEXFileStatisticService Class
 ==============================
-AutomationML 2.1 APIThis service calculates statistics for a CAEX document.
+This service calculates statistics for a CAEX document.

 Inheritance Hierarchy